-Wellbeing stems from living a fulfilling and meaningful life.
+Well-being stems from living a fulfilling and meaningful life.
 What that means in practice is unique to each individual.
-It’s why at Avery, we take the time to engage in Life Story work with each of our residents, learning about their interests, routines and hobbies to create opportunities for positive engagement every single day.
+It’s why at Avery, we take the time to engage in Life Story work with each resident, learning about their interests and routines to create opportunities for positive engagement every single day.

-With a wealth of activities that support the physical, social and psychological wellbeing of our residents, there really is something for everyone irrespective of their age, health or social background.
+With a wealth of activities that support the physical, social and psychological well-being of our residents, there really is something for everyone irrespective of their age, health or background.
 It’s something we pay close attention to by regularly talking to our residents about what they’re passionate about, what they’d enjoy doing more of and how we can help them achieve their goals.

-Activities aren’t limited to scheduled group events.
-We understand that a true sense of purpose comes from daily living, be it through spontaneous individual activities or getting involved in daily living tasks around the care home — we’ve even had residents who enjoy assisting at reception.
-And let’s not forget the power of music; communal areas at our care homes are often filled with the sounds of music, with residents and care staff alike often breaking out into dance or singing along.
+Activities aren’t limited to scheduled events.
+We understand that a true sense of purpose comes from daily living, be it through spontaneous activities, our ‘Avery in Bloom‘ competition or getting involved in daily tasks around the care home — we’ve even had residents who enjoy assisting at reception.

 We connect with communities bringing families together

-All of our residents had lives within their communities before they joined our homes and we make it a priority to ensure they continue to enjoy those community relationships that are so key to their identity.
+All of our residents had lives within their communities before they joined our homes and we make it a priority to ensure they continue to enjoy those relationships.